DAOmasons/daomasons-docs/docs/Intro/join.md

 The Contributor Member Track is a **low-friction** track, designed to get hard-working, talented builders working on DAO Masons projects as fast as possible.
 It is also for those who would like to one day become a Core Member and are looking to demonstrate their skills and commitment to DAO Masons.

-There are no limitations on earnings or how many projects a Contributor Members can work on.
-The key distinction between Contributor Members and Core Members is that Contributors have no commitments or authority related to DAO Masons governance while Core Members have both.
+There are no limitations on earnings or how many projects a Contributor Member can work on.
+The key distinction between Contributor Members and Core Members is that Contributors have *no commitments or authority related to DAO Masons governance* while Core Members have both.

-If you wish to begin working at DAO Masons, please join our [Discord](https://discord.gg/zQYhrUB5Hj) and introduce yourself in the #introductions channel.
-We will then invite you to our Contributor Channel where you can begin working on projects.
+If you wish to begin working as a DAO Mason, please join our [Discord](https://discord.gg/zQYhrUB5Hj) and introduce yourself in the #introductions channel.
+Be sure to let us know your skill set and why DAO Masons appeals to you.

+When we have project work available that is a match for you, you may be recruited by a Project Lead to join a project team.

 Read more about the Contributor Member Track [here](/Rules/membership-rules#contributor).